Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: INTRODUCTION

-where now $P\in\S^{n_1\times n_1}$ is a \textit{decision variable}.
-The challenge, then, is to perform operations like multiplication, addition, differentiation, etc., without knowing the values of the decision variables $P_1$ and $P_2$ parameterizing variables $s_1$ and $s_2$.
-To this end, the approach of current parsers is to treat the decision variables as independent variables, and represent the SOS variables using the linear format as
+can be equivalently represented in the SDP format as In order to derive this expression, however, an SOS parser would have to compute the product $s_1(x;\xi)p_1(x)$ without knowing the values of the decision variables $\xi$.
+To this end, the approach of current parsers is to treat the decision variables as independent variables, and represent SOS variables $s$ in the linear form as